Get insider access

 Dyson V8

-The Dyson V8 and Shark Stratos Cordless each have their own advantages.
+The Dyson V8 and the Shark Stratos Cordless each have their own advantages.
 The Dyson is easier to pick up and carry.
 Its single roller head also does a better job clearing away pet hair embedded within carpets.
 The Shark is the more feature-packed vacuum; it has an automatic power adjustment system, a folding wand, a higher-capacity battery, and a larger dustbin that holds more debris.

 Shark Cordless Pro [IZ562H, UZ565H]